oceannoc/first_repository/README.md

 This is my GitHub

-    // from oceanic ~~ ulock
+    // from ulock and ocean

- Thanks for watching !!